The LifeConnect Team

 Lonneke is a Provisionally registered Psychologist with AHPRA and is currently completing her internship year.
 She has previously completed a Bachelor and Master’s degree in Psychology in The Netherlands.
 Lonneke has gained experience in a hospital setting working with children, adolescents and their parents and has worked in a private practice setting with adolescents and adults for the past year.

 Lonneke has a particular interest in working with individuals experiencing concerns around anxiety, depression, trauma, personality, relationships, and anger.
 Having moved between continents herself, Lonneke has a special interest in working with individuals experiencing difficulties with transitions and adjustments in life.
-While still developing her therapeutic approach, Lonneke currently uses elements from Cognitive Behavioural Therapy (CBT), Dialectic Behavioural Therapy (DBT), Schema Therapy, Motivational Interviewing, and Mindfulness.
+While still developing her therapeutic approach, Lonneke currently uses elements from Cognitive Behavioural Therapy (CBT), Dialectic Behavioural Therapy (DBT), Acceptance and Commitment Therapy (ACT), Schema Therapy, and Mindfulness.

 Lonneke strives to be emphatic, compassionate, and open minded.
 In addition, she aims to provide a safe therapy space free from judgement.
 Through short and long-term therapy Lonneke wishes to enable her clients to gain insight and understanding in their concerns, with the aim to empower growth and an increase in overall well-being.